 What do medicine graduates do?

 Medicine is a highly vocational degree and this is reflected in the destination data of graduates.
-Almost all (99.1%) medicine graduates employed in the UK are working as medical practitioners.
+The vast majority (99%) of graduates in employment in the UK are medical practitioners.

 |Type of work||Percentage|